civican/legisinfo/44-1/bills/C-19/bill_text.md

 #### Related Amendment to the Canada Labour Code

-### Section 428
+### Section 426

 Section 239.001 of the `Canada Labour Code` is repealed.

 #### Transitional Provision

-### Section 429
+### Section 427

-Paragraph 206.6(1)(a) of the `Canada Labour Code`, as it read immediately before the day on which section 6 of `An Act to amend the Criminal Code and the Canada Labour Code`, chapter 27 of the Statutes of Canada, 2021, comes into force, continues to apply to every employer and its employees to which section 239.001 of the `Canada Labour Code`, as enacted by section 7.1 of `An Act to amend the Criminal Code and the Canada Labour Code`, chapter 27 of the Statutes of Canada, 2021, does not apply, until the day on which section `428` of this Act comes into force.
+Paragraph 206.6(1)(a) of the `Canada Labour Code`, as it read immediately before the day on which section 6 of `An Act to amend the Criminal Code and the Canada Labour Code`, chapter 27 of the Statutes of Canada, 2021, comes into force, continues to apply to every employer and its employees to which section 239.001 of the `Canada Labour Code`, as enacted by section 7.1 of `An Act to amend the Criminal Code and the Canada Labour Code`, chapter 27 of the Statutes of Canada, 2021, does not apply, until the day on which section `426` of this Act comes into force.

 #### Coordinating Amendments

-### Section 430
+### Section 428

   **(1)** In this section, **other Act** means `An Act to amend the Criminal Code and the Canada Labour Code`, chapter 27 of the Statutes of Canada, 2021.

-  **(2)** If section 7 of the other Act comes into force before section `425` of this Act, then
+  **(2)** If section 7 of the other Act comes into force before section `423` of this Act, then

-    sections `425` to `429` and `431` of this Act are deemed never to have come into force and are repealed;
+    sections `423` to `427` and `429` of this Act are deemed never to have come into force and are repealed;

     subsection 239(1.2) of the `Canada Labour Code` is replaced by the following: